callstackexceed/LiteXLoaderPromiseify/README.md

 ### 📋 File Object API

-In LXL, "file objects" are used to manipulate and read and write to a specific file.
+In LLSE, "file objects" are used to manipulate and read and write to a specific file.

-> The asynchronous interfaces of the file object API have not been promiseified yet, and LiteXLoaderPromiseify will include these interfaces in the future.
+> The asynchronous interfaces of the file object API have not been promiseified yet, and llse-promisify will include these interfaces in the future.

 ### 📡 System call API